hexagontruth/hexular/README.md

 ## Hexular Studio

-The built-in demo site, Hexular Studio, can be run locally using NPM and Node:
+The built-in demo site, Hexular Studio, can be run as-is with any static HTTP server, or built and run using NPM and Node:

   - Run `npm install` from the project directory
   - Then run `npm start`

-The build process is fairly minimal, and one can also run the demo page directly from the filesystem by adding a few script tags directly in `public/index.html`.

 The principal Studio interface consists of a `CubicModel` instance, centered on the page, with buttons and keyboard shortcuts implementing various functions.
-A number of settings &mdash; including the resolution of the cells drawn on screen, and the radius of the grid, can be set via URL parameters.
+A number of settings can be set via URL parameters.
+Some debatably-important ones that presently aren't also configurable through the interface include:

-Some useful URL parameters and their default values:

-  - `radius=60`
-  - `mobileRadius=30`
+  - `theme=light`
-  - `cellRadius=10`
+  - `borderWidth=1`
-  - `mobileCellRadius=20`
+  - `showModelBackground=true`
   - `interval=100`
+  - `groundState=0`
   - `undoStackSize=64`

-  - `modFilter=1`
-  - `edgeFilter=0`
-  - `clampBottomFilter=0`
-  - `clampTopFilter=0`
-  - `defaultRule=identityRule`
-  - `shiftTool=move`
+URL parameters are overriden by themes and presets according to a somewhat complicated formula, and it's probably advisable to use the in-page configuration tools when possible.
+Generally things like tool settings and particular rule settings will persist for a current page session, while things like imported presets will persist across multiple sessions.
+Both can be cleared by clicking the "Clear locally-stored settings" button.

 ### Interface